ninetynin/slcm_notifs/README.md

-### The scraping part is broken (most prolly because of the changes in source code of slcm) Im not currently working on this as I cant keep running on local due to some issues
+### The scraping part is broken (most prolly because of the changes in source code of slcm) this project is not currently active as I cant keep running on local due to some issues

 # slcm notifs
 This is a simple script which scrapes the slcm uploaded and important document details and uploads them to instagram if any of them are not present in previously scraped data